 Wisdom tooth removal surgery may sound scary, but it’s probably not as bad as you imagine it to be.
 For one, it is an outpatient surgery, which means you arrive and leave the dental clinic on the same day.
-You will be given local anaesthesia or sedation during the procedure too, so you won’t feel any pain while your wisdom tooth is being extracted.
+You will also be given local anesthesia or sedation during the procedure, so you won’t feel any pain while your wisdom tooth is being extracted.

-Some pain and swelling after wisdom teeth removal surgery is normal, but how you adhere to aftercare instructions in the next few days after will affect the rate of your recovery and complications.
+Some pain and swelling after wisdom teeth removal surgery is normal.
+However, how you adhere to aftercare instructions in the next few days will affect the rate of your recovery and the likelihood of complications.

-Most patients with impacted wisdom teeth will need to get their wisdom teeth extracted.
-If you start experiencing symptoms like red or swollen gums, jaw pain and swelling around the jaw, it’s a sign that your wisdom tooth might be infected and need to be removed as soon as possible.
+Most patients with impacted wisdom teeth will need to have them extracted.
+If you start experiencing symptoms like red or swollen gums, jaw pain, and swelling around the jaw, it’s a sign that your wisdom tooth might be infected and need to be removed as soon as possible.

-Some may not experience any pain or inconvenience from their wisdom teeth, but that doesn’t mean there’s nothing wrong.
-In fact, it’s better to get them removed when you are younger as the bones in your mouth grow harder as you age.
-This could make your teeth tougher to remove and potentially increase the risk of complications after surgery, such as heavy bleeding, fractured teeth and minor loss of movement in your jaw.
+Some people may not experience any pain or inconvenience from their wisdom teeth, but that doesn’t mean there’s nothing wrong.
+In fact, it’s better to have them removed when you are younger, as the bones in your mouth grow harder as you age.
+This could make your teeth tougher to remove and potentially increase the risk of complications after surgery, such as heavy bleeding, fractured teeth, and minor loss of movement in your jaw.